pbauermeister/dfd/doc/README.md

 Then, we use the snippet `includee-snippet-1.svg` (defined above) by `#include <includee-snippet-1`.
-The leading `<` mandates to include a snippet.
-The output format extension, here `.svg` for `includee-snippet-1`, must be ommitted.
+The leading `<` mandates to include a snippet and not a file.
+The output format extension (here `.svg` for `includee-snippet-1`) must be ommitted.

     ```data-flow-diagram includer-1.svg